The month of June, we celebrate DADs everywhere! But, When it comes to myths about parenting, let's face it, dads take a lot of sh*t.

 Hey Dad, have people said ridiculous things to you, when you are with your children?
 You take your child to the playground or out with you to run errands and someone says you’re “babysitting,” like being a dad isn’t a full-time job.
 What?!?
 Parents are NOT babysitters!
 Why on earth would anyone say such an absurd thing?
 Lack of understanding and awareness, I suppose?
 It’s time to flip the script and tell the world comments that imply that dads aren’t important caretakers, aren’t cool

 .
 Be part of the solution and stand up for what is right for you as a family and a parent!

-long past time to bust wide open the myth that only women care for children.
-Follow the (MIWA) Blog here.
+It’s long past time to bust wide open the myth that only women care for children.
+Follow the (MIWA) Blog

 Working families, and especially women, are increasingly experiencing deep economic instability, between the lingering pay gap, the increasing costs of child and elder care, the lack of paid family leave and low wages.
 America is ready for common sense workplace policies and ambitious solutions that will help people across the country “make it work.”
 So we’re changing the conversation about work and family in this country because it’s 2016, folks — and people who work hard deserve more than a decent living.
 They deserve a decent life.

 To take all this from pipedream to policy, MIWA is working hard to hold public officials and candidates accountable to everyday people.
 That includes organizing in the states – partnering with strong local organizations and in places where the 2016 presidential contest unfolds.
-Address big concerns such as achieving Equal Pay, addressing the issues of Caregiving, and creating balance of Work and Family.
+Address big concerns such as achieving Equal Pay

 Make it Work pledge: (take the pledge here)